Volume 3, Issue 1

 Before Woolf put the rocks in her coat pockets she wrote Everything has gone from me, but

-the certainty of your goodness
+the certainty of your goodness.

 The schnauzer nests on your shoes